-Devizes Heritage is a non-profit website about the history, archaeology, the green areas and open spaces around Devizes and its villages.
+Devizes Heritage is a website about the history, archaeology, the green areas and open spaces around Devizes and its villages.

 Devizes has a rich history with hundreds of important old buildings.
 It is situated in beautiful down land and has a rich current cultural life and an excellent Festival programme.

 Links are in blue, click on these for other web pages on this site; about the town's history its buildings and their historic residents, the Castle, Civil War battles, our Churches, old and modern schools, the Railway and Devizes Prison.

-The site is now large and you will find the Search DH function on the navigation bar at the top of the page useful.
-It searches all this site.
+The site is now large and you will find the the Search function useful.
+It searches only this site.

 Click History for information about prehistory and archaeology, the Castle Devizes in the Civil War and the battle of Roundway Down 1643, our Churches, historic and listed houses, the Railway in Devizes, existing and past Schools, and the old Prison with details of some public hangings.